 This book is a Railfan's adventure documenting the Missouri-Kansas-Texas railroad in the Show-Me State, Missouri.
 There are photographs of the main line and branches.
-A few historical photographs are in B&W, but 98 percent of the photographs are in Color.
+A few historical photographs are in Black-and-White, but 98 percent of the photographs are in Color.
 The green and yellow paint era dominates, but there are enough of the Deramus Red era locomotive paint photographs to see the contrast in the two images.
 Extensive, knowledgeable captions inform the reader of the scenes shown.
 Some nice depot photographs add to the interest.

 The book is well done with good color reproduction.
 If you have an interest in the less-documented route of the Katy to St. Louis, you will appreciate this work.

 Contents:Missouri Was Her First Name: A colorful history of the MKT's many routes across Missouri, pp. 6-17;The Sedalia Subdivision: An in-depth look at the Parsons, Kansas to Franklin, Missouri route, pp. 18-103;The St. Louis Subdivision: A focus on the Franklin, Missouri to St. Louis route during the 70s and 80s, pp. 104-151;Katy's Caboose: The mishaps, misteps and misfortunes that challenged the success and survial of the MKT Railroad, pp. 152-167;Katy in Kansas City: A look at Katy's "other" line to Missouri, the Kansas City Subdivision, pp. 168-175;Index, pg.
 176.